aws-amplify/docs/cli/graphql.md

 ## Automatically Import Existing DataSources

 The Amplify CLI currently supports importing serverless Amazon Aurora MySQL 5.6 databases.
-Follow these instructions to get started:
+The following instruction show how to create an Amazon Aurora Serverless database, import this database as a GraphQL data source and test it.

 **Go to the AWS RDS console and click "Create database".**